 WashU’s employee housing assistance program provides housing options and makes it easy to commute to work without a car.

 A Mutimodal Campus

 WashU aims to create a safe and accessible campus for all users, regardless of age, ability, and mode of transportation.

 Local agencies and organizations are working hard to make it easier for people without cars to travel the city and region.

 Personal Transportation Consultation

-Are you interested in learning more about your personal commute options?
+Are you interested in learning more about your personal commute options to Danforth, North, or West campus?
 Schedule a consultation with Becca Gilberg, Alternative Transportation Coordinator, at email@example.com.